marghost/localised_wither_remover/README.md

 This minecraft datapack is geared toward protecting specific areas in your world from wither grief.
 It will allow you to kill automaticly any wither from specific locations of your world.
 By default it is configured to protect your world spawn and the main end island.

 This mod dispose of the wither in a way that prevent player to get Nether Star or Wither Heads.
 It help reduce abuse of this datapack mecanics.

+## Installation
+- Download the lastest release on github : https://github.com/marghost/localised_wither_remover/releases/
+- Drop the datapack in the .\world\datapack\ directory of your server

 ## Protected Areas